DrewJay/Predator/README.md

 Second parameter of <strong>predict</strong> can also contain key <i>name</i>, which specifies the model name of model stored in local storage.
 Therefore using ```{name: 'myModel'}``` would work the same.
 And that's why single Predator instance can use models trained by other instances and easily engage the prediction.

 ### A little more to know
 This example used barely any constructor configurations.
 There are many options you can optimize the network with, but they can also be omitted and automatically defaulted.
-For example if you ommit loss function, it defaults to <i>meanSquaredError</i>, or if you omit activation function, it defaults to <i>sigmoid</i>.
+For example if you omit loss function, it defaults to <i>meanSquaredError</i>, or if you omit activation function, it defaults to <i>sigmoid</i>.

 We use <strong>neural</strong> configuration to apply specific behavior on our neural networks:
 ```